 Early History of the Rippington family

-Another 273 words (20 lines of text) covering the years 1472, 1682, 1424 and 1382 are included under the topic Early Rippington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rippington research.
+Another 137 words (10 lines of text) covering the years 1472, 1682, 1424 and 1382 are included under the topic Early Rippington History in all our PDF Extended History products and printed products wherever possible.

 Rippington Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Rippington has been recorded under many different variations, including Repington, Reppington, Repinton, Reppinton, Reppingtone and many more.

 Early Notables of the Rippington family (pre 1700)

 Outstanding amongst the family at this time was Philip Repyngdon (or Repington) (d.
 1424), English bishop and cardinal, educated at Oxford and became an Augustinian canon at Leicester, some...